Alex-Nygaard/Martian-communication/README.md

 **To convert a number from decimal to binary, the flowchart below must be used:**
 ![flowchartDecToBin](decimalToBinaryFlowchart.jpg)
+*Figure 3: Flowchart describing the process of converting the decimal number to binary.
+Note: This program prints the LSB (Least significant bit, to the far right) first.*

 #### Counting to 31, with decimal input to binary output